RahulDew/mini-ecommers/README.md

 ## Need Help

-- I'm facing problems in deploying the app in production
+- I'm facing problems in deploying the app (backend) in production